ajaykumar-hackwarts/Web-Vulnerabilities/DOM.md

  ## Solving :

-- Let's click on the viewpost and inspect the code flow
+- Let's click on the viewpost and we can see it has a redirection page like return page button back to blog that will be our vulnerable parameter
+- We will view the source code